-Mixing tires of different sizes (other than those originally installed on the vehicle), brands, tread patterns, or types may cause loss of vehicle control, resulting in a crash or other vehicle damage.
+Mixing tires of different sizes (other than those originally installed on the vehicle), brands, tread patterns, or types may cause loss of control of the vehicle, resulting in a crash or other vehicle damage.
 Use the correct size, brand, and type of tire on all wheels.